Singapore may be small and young, but it is home to several incredible tales that even Singaporeans wouldn’t believe!

 The picturesque island was once known as ‘Pulau Blakang Mati, or ‘Island of Death Behind’ in Malay.
 Little is known about the origins of the name, but stories from the past suggest that it has a grisly history.

 A popular version tells that the island was infested with pirates, leading to frequent looting and bloodshed.
-Another version claims that the neighbouring island of Pulau Brani was once a burial ground of ancient Malay warriors and that the restless souls continue to haunt Pulau Blakang Mati till this day.
+Another version claims that the neighbouring island of Pulau Brani was a burial ground forancient Malay warriors and that the restless souls continue to haunt Pulau Blakang Mati till this day.

-In the late 1960s, the island was proposed to be redeveloped for use.
-Various ideas were proposed, including a petro- chemical complex, an oil refinery, as well as a tourist resort.
-The latter was adopted.
+In the late 1960s, the island was proposed to be redeveloped for commercial use.
+Various ideas were proposed, including a petrochemical complex, an oil refinery, as well as a tourist resort.
+It was eventually decide that the island would be converted into an integrated holiday island.